RocketSTEM –28 November 2018

 check that everything is perfectly aligned as required.

-enables them to start working on
+enables them to start working on connections for

 power, data and welding the pipes for the fluids such as water and fuel between